top of page

 Many preterm/small babies, or those who have a weak suck, benefit from the use of a nipple shield:

-Be sure to use a size that fits your nipple and is easy for your baby to get their mouth around the whole nipple (lips will be at the base of the shield; see picture).
+Be sure to use a size that fits your nipple and is easy for your baby to get their mouth around (lips should be at the base of the shield; see above picture).

 Good Breast Stimulation